London in World War II: Evacuation

-Rationing and shopping
+Food and rationing

 In the first few months of the war, prices of essential goods spiked, with price controls being introduced in November 1939.
-Shopkeepers who were thought to be war profiteering by unduly raising their prices were liable to cause public outcry, or even to have their premises picketed by the Stepney Tenants' Defence League.
+Shopkeepers who were thought to be war profiteering by unduly raising their prices were liable to cause public outcry, or even to have their premises picketed by the Stepney Tenants' Defence League in the East End.
 Rationing rules were introduced throughout the war, beginning with petrol in September 1939, and expanding to cover food and clothing.
 When rumours spread about new rationing rules, some Londoners engaged in panic-buying before the restrictions were introduced- for example, writer Rose Macaulay witnessed "cars queueing up for miles round each garage to fill up" before petrol rationing was introduced.
 With petrol hard to come by, London's roads became deserted, with even buses and taxis being taken out of service.

+Wealthy people could avoid the rules on rationing by eating at restaurants: for example, in May 1942, the war correspondent James Lansdale Hodson had smoked salmon, mushroom pâte, chicken, pudding, a cocktail and red wine at The Berkeley, writing "It's clear to me that if you have the brass [...] you can live in London very well."
+Later that month, restaurants were forbidden from charging more than five shillings for a meal in order to curb extravagance.
+Many restaurants reduced the size and luxuriousness of their dishes.
+The American Brigadier-General Raymond E. Lee noted that in London "one gets only a lump of sugar and a thin little flake of butter.
+No more iced cakes.
+Fewer kinds of cheese.
+Only six pages in the newspaper.
+All paper is saved."
+London County Council also opened "British Restaurants" in places such as Fishmongers' Hall, the Royal Veterinary College, and Gloucester House, which provided cheap, nourishing food in comfortable surroundings.